Google Posts enable businesses to advertise events and promotions within their Google My Business listing.

 A post cannot be scheduled to appear on a specific date – Although you can specify when an event will start, the Post will go live as soon as it is created.
 So if you want a ‘flash sale’ post to appear on the day of the Sale, you will have to create it on the day you want it to go live.
 Depending on the number of stores, this has resource implications.

 Posts need to be managed – Keep them fresh and relevant.
-If you are managing a date specific campaigns, you will need to plan and then set-up and remove them accordingly.
+If you are managing date-specific campaigns, you will need to plan and then set up and remove them accordingly.
 Posts last for seven days unless they are set as an “Event”, in which case they will last until the event is over.
 However, Posts don’t completely disappear when the event ends; they can still be seen by mobile users in the “Posts” tab for up to a month, so you will need to delete them if you do not wish them to be seen.

 Post analytics are basic – They tell you how many people read them and how many clicked on the call-to-action link (if used).